OS-SFT/05-TAXONOMY-BACKLOG/README.md

 **...
 Or ...
 [See the Taxonomy Library?](https://github.com/orgs/FD-SustainableFinance/projects/2)**

 # [5] TAXONOMY BACKLOG
-Below is a table of evolveing candidates for the backlog of taxonomy projects
+Below is a table of evolving candidates for the backlog of taxonomy projects

 To see the current backlog go to the [Taxonomy & Mappings Library](https://github.com/orgs/FD-SustainableFinance/projects/2) and go to tthe column "Backlog" on RHS.